Proper Exclusion Techniques in New Mexico

 Damage

 Originally, bats roosted in natural shelters such as caves and hollow trees.
 Many still do, but others have found human dwellings much to their liking.
 Attics, spaces between walls, and unused areas in upper stories of buildings all make good roosting sites for bats.
 Although bats rarely do actual damage to dwellings, their presence is usually objectionable.
 Bat droppings and urine create a highly undesirable odor.
 If not cleaned thoroughly, this odor can persist for a long time and could attract additional bats.
 A naturally occurring soil fungus, Histoplasma capsulatum, is sometimes present in bat and bird droppings.
 Inhalation of the fungal spores can lead to histoplasmosis, a respiratory disease with symptoms similar to influenza.
 A HEPA respirator should be worn while cleaning large quantities of bat or bird droppings in a confined area to avoid inhalation of fungal spores that may become airborne when droppings are disturbed.
+Another approach is to hire a professional cleaning company with the equipment and knowledge to safely clean up bat guano5.

 Control Methods